denger69/Data_Analytics_Project/Project_2-Analysis/readme.md

 ### **Transform**

-Then, I transformed each query by changing column types, removing unnecessary columns, cleaning text to eliminate specific words, and trimming excess whitespace.
+I transformed each query by adjusting column types, removing irrelevant columns, cleaning text to remove specific words, and trimming extra whitespace.

 **📊 data_jobs_all**